EB-Online-Team/rtw-region-picker/README.md

 # RTW Region Picker

-GUI app to pick regions from _Rome: Total War_ modifications either visually (`map_regions.tga`) or by marking checkboxes on a list.
-The app outputs selected regions to `regions.txt` as a space-delimited list of either province names (merc pool option) or settlement names (win conditions option).
-This output file is updated in real time as you pick and unpick any regions. **The app will overwrite any previous `regions.txt` file, so please make backups if necessary.**
+GUI app to pick regions from _Rome: Total War_ modifications.
+Selected regions are saved to `regions.txt` as a space-delimited list of provinces (merc pool option) or settlements (win conditions option).
+Output may also be saved to the clipboard.

+**Note: The app will overwrite any previous `regions.txt` file, so please make backups if necessary.**

+## Usage

+**Game Mode**

+Specify the Game Mode (RTW or BI) before browsing for a campaign folder.
+The app currently does not auto-detect whether a campaign uses BI's religion mechanic.
+The app will notify the user if a campaign folder was not read successfully; forgetting to specify the Game Mode is often the cause.

+**Browse**

-To use, browse for a campaign folder (e.g., `world\maps\campaign\imperial_campaign`).
-If a file is not found in the campaign folder, the app will look for it in `world\maps\base`.
-If either `map_regions.tga` or `descr_regions.txt` is not found, the app will notify the user.
+Browse for a campaign folder (e.g., `world\maps\campaign\imperial_campaign`).
+If a relevant file is not found, the app will look in `world\maps\base`.
+If a relevant file is still not found, the app will notify the user.

-Make sure the correct game mode is selected (e.g., if the mod uses the religion mechanic from BI).
+**Pick**

+Pick a region by way of `CTRL + Left Click` on the map or by checking it in the spreadsheet.
+Repeat this process to unpick a region.

+Buttons are provided to (un)check all regions and invert your selection.

+Zoom the map by either using the provided slider or `CTRL + Mouse Wheel`.

+Pan the map by `Left Click` and drag.

+**Save**

+The app automatically saves output to `regions.txt`.
+A button is provided to copy output to the clipboard.

+If Output Mode is set to Merc Pool, provinces are saved.
+Setting the output to Win Conditions will save settlements.

 ## Download